-- Connect any type of computer that has a USB port, standard video output (monitor) port, or HDMI port. - For video projection, connect devices such as DVD players, gaming consoles, streaming devices, digital cameras, smartphones, and tablets with compatible video output ports.
+- Connect any type of computer (Windows or Mac OS X) that has a USB port, standard video output (monitor) port, or HDMI port. - For video projection, connect devices such as DVD players, gaming consoles, digital cameras, and smartphones with compatible video output ports. - If your presentation or video includes sound, you can connect audio input cables, if necessary. - For slide shows without a computer, you can connect USB devices such as a flash drive or camera (must be a USB mass storage device).